d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 Population proportion of group 2: $\pi_2$

-Test statistic/Point estimate: other names for the statistic from a sample; our best guess for the parameter of interest.
+Test statistic/Point estimate: other names for a statistic from a sample; the point estimate is our best guess for the parameter of interest.

-Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric)
+Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately normal (bell-shaped and symmetric).

 #### Notes {-}

-Conditions for the CLT to apply for two categorical variables
+Conditions for the CLT to apply for a difference in proportions

-1. Independence:
+\rgi Independence:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

-2. Success/Failure condition:
+\rgi Success-failure condition:
 \rgs

-\rgi a.
-Checked by:
+\rgi \rgi Checked by:
 \rgs

 #### Formulas {-}